 Formally, CAS is part of the BCS Academy, and provides advice to the BCS School Curriculum and Assessment Committee, supporting its role in shaping public debate and shaping the future of computing in schools.
 This provides a supportive institutional framework but does not threaten CAS's autonomy or grass-roots style.
 CAS is internally governed by the CAS Board, formed from the membership.

 Around the country, members of CAS volunteer to be regional representatives for the association forming a valuable network across the UK.

-CAS is supported financially by BCS, The Chartered Institute for IT, Microsoft, Google, Ensoft and the UK Committee of Heads and Professors of Computer Science.
+CAS is supported financially by BCS, The Chartered Institute for IT, Microsoft, Google, Ensoft and the Council of Professors and Heads of Computing(CPHC).
 Without their help there would be no CAS.
 Thank you!